TypeStrong/typedoc/README.md

 * `--name <Documentation title>`<br>
   Set the name of the project that will be used in the header of the template.
 * `--readme <path/to/readme|none>`<br>
   Path to the readme file that should be displayed on the index page.
-Pass `none` to disable the index page and start the documentation on the globals page.
+Pass `none` to disable the index page. and start the documentation on the globals page.
 * `--plugin`<br>
   Specify the npm plugins that should be loaded.
 Omit to load all installed plugins, set to `none` to load no plugins.